-The Department of Local Government and Communities (DLGC) funds and administers the Cadets WA program in Western Australia, and develops policies and procedures to support it.
+The Department of Communities (Communities) funds and administers the Cadets WA program in Western Australia, and develops policies and procedures to support it.

 Setting up a cadet unit

 A school or approved organisation can participate in Cadets WA by:

 - becoming a host